meowosaurus/aa-simplewiki/README.md

 2.)
 Add `simplewiki` to your `INSTALLED_APPS` in your projects `local.py`

 3.)
-Make migrations and migrate, then restart your server
+Restart your server, then run migrations and collectstatic

 #### Docker Version
 1.)
 Please make sure you followed the custom docker-image tutorial [here](https://gitlab.com/allianceauth/allianceauth/-/tree/master/docker#using-a-custom-docker-image):